History of Sunnybrae Estate

 Cheese Room and Cellars

 Built in 1882 and restored in 1992.
-Butter and cheese was only made here from 1882-1884 when it became a fodder store and the cellars for silage.
+Butter and cheese were only made here from 1882-1884 when it became a fodder store and the cellars for silage.
 In 1936 a portion was opened up and used as a workshop.
 This room in recent time has been used by various dancing groups but is now solely for conferences.
 Around the walls are framed pictures and plans describing the workings of the original farm.